NrsSystems/docs/general-ops/action-plans.md

 _Header Text_ and _Body Text:_ You must provide some content in both the header text and body text fields to create this action.

 ### Clear Active Digital Displays
-This action works in conjunction with the XSPONSE Digital Display device.
 If you have an XSPONSE Digital Display associated with your account, you can use this action to clear the views (content) being displayed on all Digital Displays active at the time the action is triggered.
 This action has no settings of its own.
 See the [Digital Displays section](../digital-displays/about-digital-displays.md) for more information.

 ### Control Relay
+If you have an XSPONSE Relay Console associated with your account, you can use this action to control the relay automatically on a schedule or in response to other events such as an XSPONSE button being pressed.

 ![control relay example](action_creation_example2.png)
 _To view larger: on a computer, right-click and select "open in new tab"; on a mobile touchscreen, use the zoom gesture._